cmade/mod2_project/README.md

 Wireframe created using ...

-Heroku was used to deploy the app: Click this link to view the [Mid Mod Project 2](https://lit-inlet-84195.herokuapp.com/)
+Heroku was used to deploy the app: Click this link to view the [Mod 2 Project](https://lit-inlet-84195.herokuapp.com/)

 See below for a gif of the app: